garfix/nli-go/doc/remarks.md

+# 2020-10-04

+I had a problem with generation of text from a structure that contains multiple relations for the same entity

+    large(E1) green(E1) block(E1)

+    { rule: adj(E1) -> 'large',                                                 condition: dom:volumne(E1, large) }
+    { rule: adj(E1) -> 'green',                                                 condition: dom:color(E1, green) }

+Since the generator takes the first rule it can find, it will use only the first one; and 'green' will not be used.

+I tried to solve this by creating

+    { rule: nbar(E1) -> volume(E1) color(E1) noun(E1),                          condition: dom:color(E1, C) dom:volume(E1, V) }

+And this works for small grammars, but it is not extensible.

+What I am going to do is that I will go back to more standard rewrite rules and introduce the restriction that a rule, together with a variable-binding can be used only once in a generation.
+This technique is also used by Earley to avoid left-recursion.

+===

+The include syntax `{{ DescSet }}` is implemented as a relation `$go$_include_relations`.
+I chose this name so that the relation cannot be used explicity by the developer.

+The processing of `{{ DescSet }}` is now done by the variable binding functions.
+When a relation set is bound to variables `BindSimple()`, this process checks if the relation set contains a relation `$go$_include_relations` and if so, replaces this relation by its bound contents.

+# 2020-10-01

+    "The large green one which supports the red pyramid"

+"The large green one"?
+The green blocks are both equally large (200x200x200)!
+So "large" provides no extra information and should have been left out.

+# 2020-09-28

+`{{ DescSet }}` is like `call(DescSet)` with some subtle differences:

+- relations are inlined before generation
+- `call` does not export variables, while `{{ }}` does.

 # 2020-09-26

 I don't think its necessary to introduce a new entities.yml entry, nor a special command.
 The solution can call a domain rule to get a description.